OpenSpace/OpenSpace-Docs/about/releases/changelogs/0.20.0/index.md

   - For cases that are not covered by the new commandline options, it is possible to create a `openspace.cfg.override` the content of which overwrites all settings set in the `openspace.cfg` file
   - `data/assets/spice/base.asset` is now called `data/assets/spice/core.asset`
 - Removed the ability to implicitly load kernels from `SpiceTranslation` and `SpiceRotations`.
 Use the `openspace.spice.loadKernel` and `openspace.spice.unloadKernel` functions in the `onInitialize`/`onDeinitialize` functions instead
 - Removed support for XML configuration files in SGCT.
-Convert existing XML files with the converter tool found at https://tools.openspaceproject.com
+Convert existing XML files with the [converter tool](https://tools.openspaceproject.com)
 - Move Sun light source specification from sun.asset to transforms.asset
-- Remove the ability to have optional parameters in the beginning of Lua functions (closes #3151).
+- Remove the ability to have optional parameters in the beginning of Lua functions (#3151).
 The first parameter for the `goToGeo` and `flyToGeo` functions is now required

 :::{toctree}
 :maxdepth: 1